Muhamadu first noticed something was wrong with his son Muzi’s eyes about three years ago.

 Trichiasis ruins lives, but with your support we can help to end it.

-Will help you us to reach more children like Muzi by giving a gift this holiday season?
+Will help you us to reach more children like Muzi by giving a gift this winter?